TaRa1999R/Image_Processing/assignment33/README.md

 ## Second part : Dice Recognition
 In this assignment we can count the number of dices and the number of dots in each dice.
+A rectangle is drawn around each dice and a circle is drawn around each dot.
 I also print the number of dices and dots on the picture :

 ![alt text](outputs/output_2_1D.jpg)